 According to Dr. Bryan Walsh, ND the author of Fat Is Not Your Fault educational program, hypoglycemia followed by insulin resistance are stages on the way to the development of type 2 diabetes.

 The good news is that hypoglycemia and diabetes are reversible in the most cases by using a special diet, natural compounds and certain supplements.
 Dr. G.Levy, MD has a step-by-step program how to reverse diabetes type 1 and type 2 using natural approach.

 Many people develop sugar addiction and feel that they are dependent on chocolate, sugary drinks and foods, however they do not get relief by craving sweets.
-This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet or a 8-Week Sugar Challenge.
+This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet.
 Stabilizing blood sugar levels in these patients is the key to restoring a balance and to achieve a long lasting weight loss.